Shoulder Injuries in Sports

 • Rest and activity modification: Taking a break from high-impact sports or modifying movements to prevent further injury.

-• Physical therapy: Strengthening the surrounding muscles and improving range of motion is often key to recovery.
-Therapy also addresses movement patterns to prevent future injuries.
+• Physical therapy: Strengthening the surrounding muscles and improving the range of motion is often key to recovery.
+Physical therapy also addresses movement patterns to prevent future injuries.

 • Medications: Anti-inflammatory drugs help reduce pain and swelling in the shoulder joint.